matluuk/IoT-miniproject-1/README.md

 ### Introduction

 **IoT-miniproject-1** is the first part of the project work assigned at the Internet of Things (521043S-3004) course at University of Oulu in 2023.
-Goal of the project is to create a firmware for a spesific microcontroller, enabling a secure and energy-efficent transmission of sensor data from microcontroller to a cloud-backend.
+Goal of the project is to create a firmware for a spesific microcontroller, enabling a secure and energy-efficent transmission of sensor data from microcontroller to a cloud-backend using IPv6 protocol.

 The project uses [Fit IoT-Lab](https://www.iot-lab.info/) remote testbed to book IoT-devices, to program them, interact with them and control them.